 San Francisco club reveals formula for growth and retention of members

-Members of the Rotary Club of San Francisco Evening meet three times a month at a wine bar after work, share a social outing once a month, and promote all their activities on social media like Meetup and Facebook.
+Members of the Rotary Club of San Francisco Evening meet at a wine bar after work, share a social outing, and promote all their activities on social media like Meetup and Facebook.
 As the first evening club in the city, it has attracted many young professionals from Silicon Valley tech firms whose work schedules keep them from joining a more traditional club that meets for breakfast or lunch.
 But more than that, the evening format has helped the club grow by 30 percent since it received its charter in mid-2013.
 Danielle Lallement, who was its charter president, says the club has been...